urugator/observable-cows/README.md

 ### Additional notes

-- use(Layout)Effect can't be observer, because it may access observables asynchronously
+- use(Layout)Effect can't be observer, because it may access observables asynchronously, so it wouldn't subscribe for these
 - we have to decide between warning outside observer OR ability to read from snapshot during writes due to async operations OR enabling async only via dispatch(+generators)
 [unwrap(object)]
 - useObserverEffect
-- if we enable writes only in dispatch, then we can allow reading from snapshots during writes - so the access can still warn outside observer,but then:
+- if we enable writes only in dispatch, then we can allow reading from snapshots during writes - so the access can still warn outside observer, but then:

 ```javascript
 // still throws